 Ductwork helps you score additional wins… or additional losses.

 - Leaks: Most ducts in most homes leak big time.
 Combatting that problem involves extensive analysis and hands-on duct sealing work.
-At PV, we aim for 4% duct leakage or less.
-It’s ambitious, but achievable.
+At PV Heating & Air, we aim for 4% duct leakage or less.
+It’s ambitious but achievable.

 And a lot of homes have leaky, poorly installed ductwork.

-After assessing your envelope and your ductwork, we can start talking HVAC.
+After assessing your envelope and your ductwork, we can start talking about HVAC.

 There are all sorts of things that can make you uncomfortable – or more comfortable – that have little to do with HVAC systems themselves.
 Thus, the whole home approach as opposed to, oh… selling you a new air conditioner that’s identical to your current one.
 Just because.

 To be sure, HVAC system selection still matters big time.
 Even in a home with a tight envelope and quality ductwork, an oversized air conditioner might fail to remove enough humidity, leaving you sweaty and uncomfortable during peak summer!
 That AC needs to be the right size no matter what.